 Coroner: [singing] As Coroner I must aver, I thoroughly examined her, and she's not only merely dead, she's really most sincerely dead.

-Scarecrow: took my legs off and they threw them over there!
-Then they took my chest out and they threw it over there!
+Scarecrow: They tore my legs off and they threw it over there!
+Then, they took my chest off and they threw it over there!

 Dorothy: Oh, but anyway, Toto, we're home.
 Home!
 And this is my room, and you're all here.
 And I'm not gonna leave here ever, ever again, because I love you all, and - oh, Auntie Em - there's no place like home!